 About Palliative Care

 Focuses on relief from physical suffering.
-The patient may be being treated for a disease or may be living with a chronic disease, and may or may not be terminally ill.
+The patient may be being treated for a disease or may be living with a chronic disease.

 Addresses the patient's physical, mental, social, and spiritual well-being, is appropriate for patients in all disease stages, and accompanies the patient from diagnosis to cure.